ArthurYdalgo/laravext/docs/quickstart.md

         // If you want to reverse the order of the setup functions, set this to true
         // reverseSetupOrder: true,

+        // If for some reason you to change the order of the file conventions, you can do so here.
+        // It'll be applied to the nexus components, from a first to last basis, encapsulating
+        // the page component.
+Check the File Conventions section for more details.
+        // conventions: [
+        //    'error',
+        //    'layout',
+        //    'middleware',
+        // ],

         // If for some reason you must disable the pushState of the laravext client router, you can do
         // so here.
 Be aware that this will disable the back navigation, and you're user will endup
         // going back to the previous non-laravext page.